Gilding the Txakoli

 To watch a waterfall of Txakoli cascading from a bottle held high in one hand and landing into a massive tumbler held lower in the other hand, was pretty impressive.
 This, I was about to discover, is how the legendary Txakoli of the Basque Country is served – poured from a great height, to aerate.
 They drink Txakoli in the morning – around the same time you’d find me reaching for a glass of chilled Fino!
 It was the perfect match for everything we ate there (right down to a dessert of candied oranges).

 Pintxos are tapas.
-Most pintxos of San Sebastian are proudly displayed on the bar counter for all to feast their eyes upon.
+Most pintxos are proudly displayed on the bar counter for all to feast their eyes upon.
 Freshly made that day, some are taken to be reheated and some are listed on blackboards to be freshly cooked.
 Many pintxos are served on a slice of baguette.
 Many are on long sticks.
 And there can’t be many that aren’t totally delicious!
-Probably the best anchoas (salted anchovies) in Spain come from this coastline, from the Cantabrian Sea, so they tend to feature big time on menus.
+Probably the best anchoas (salted anchovies) in the world come from this coastline, from the Cantabrian Sea, so they tend to feature big time on menus.
 How was I going to be able to eat these without a Fino or Manzanilla?
 Raise the curtain for Txakoli.

 It was on this day that ‘Gildas’ walked onto my life.
 Fabulous, simple and totally delicious Gildas.
 A Gilda is a pintxo on a stick.
 It consists of olives, anchoas (salted anchovies) and pickled mild guindillas (green chillies).
 Rumour has it that it was invented in honour of Rita Hayworth to celebrate the screening of her film Gilda, at the San Sebastian film festival in 1946.